egemose/DroneVideoMeasure/documentation/Howto-InstallDroneVideoMeasure.md

 ./dvm.sh start
 ```

-After running  the `./dvm.sh start` command, a new command line window should open, display some information and then dissapear.
+After running  the `./dvm.sh start` command, a new command line window should open, display some information and then disappear.
 The first time the command is executed, all the dependencies for the drone video program is downloaded which can take up to ten minutes.

 The program is now running as a webserver.
 To access it do the following:
 - Open a Web Browser at [http://localhost:5000](http://localhost:5000).